Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 B12345678-AB

-This example batch number consists of:
+This sample batch number consists of:

-• A consecutive eight-digit number "12345678" that identifies the specific batch
+• A sequential eight-digit number “12345678”, which identifies the specific batch

 Is a batch number mandatory?